connet-dev/connet/README.md

 status-addr = "127.0.0.1:19182" # at what address this client listens for status connections, disabled unless set nat-pmp = "system" # support for NAT-PMP, defaults to `system`

-relay-encryption = ["none"] # require encryption when using relay for all destination/sources, defaults to "none"
+relay-encryptions = ["none"] # require encryption when using relay for all destination/sources, defaults to "none"

 [client.destinations.serviceX]
-route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` relay-encryption = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` url = "tcp://localhost:3000" # url to which destination connects to, over tcp
+route = "any" # what kind of routes to use, `any` will use both `direct` and `relay` relay-encryptions = ["tls", "dhxcp"] # require `tls` or `dhxcp` encryption when using relay for this destination proxy-proto-version = "" # proxy proto version to push origin information to the server, supports `v1` and `v2` url = "tcp://localhost:3000" # url to which destination connects to, over tcp
 # other options for the url field: